brainstorm-tools/brainstorm3/toolbox/script/README.md

 * **Brainstorm username**: to send email with report, and to download needed data
 * **Brainstorm password**: to download needed data

-:bulb: Some tutorial scripts require large datasets or additional software, these are not run on GitHub runners and are indicated in TABLE X, with the legend `N/A`.
+:bulb: Some tutorial scripts require large datasets or additional software, these are not run on GitHub runners and are indicated in the [Table above](#tutorial-scripts), with the legend `N/A`.

 ## 2. Locally
 It is also possible to run the tutorial scripts locally using `test_tutorial.m`, to tests the source and compiled Brainstorm distributions.